rserota/wad/README.md

 <pre><code>var saw = new Wad({source : 'sawtooth'})</code></pre>

 The Wad constructor supports many optional arguments to modify your sound, from simple settings such as peak volume, to more powerful things like ADSR envelopes and filters.
+If not set explicitly, the ADSR envelope will have the values shown below.
+No filters is used unless it is set explicitly.
+Filter type can be specified as either 'lowpass', 'highpass', 'bandpass', 'lowshelf', 'highshelf', 'peaking', 'notch', and 'allpass'.

 <pre><code>var saw = new Wad({
+  source : 'sawtooth',
+  volume : 1.0, // volume can range from 0 to an arbitrarily high number, but you probably shouldn't set it higher than 1. env : {
+    attack : 0.0, // Time in seconds from onset to peak volume.
+Common values for oscillators may range from 0.05 to 0.3. decay : 0.0, // Time in seconds from peak volume to sustain volume. sustain : 1.0, // Sustain volume level.
+This is a percent of the peak volume, so sensible values are between 0 and 1. hold : 9001, // Time in seconds to maintain the sustain volume level.
+If this is not set to a lower value, oscillators must be manually stopped by calling their stop() method.
+    release : 0 // Time in seconds from the end of the hold period to zero volume, or from calling stop() to zero volume.
+  },
+  filter : {
+    type : 'lowpass', // What type of filter is applied. frequency : 600, // The frequency, in hertz, to which the filter is applied. q : 1 // Q-factor.
+No one knows what this does.
+The default value is 1.
+Sensible values are from 0 to 10.
+  }
+})</code></pre>